+Scott Adams

 English

 Qualification: GCSE (Academic, 9-1)

 Course: English Language AQA specification - 8700, QAN 601/4292/3

 Language

 Organisation

 English language is studied by all students at Brine Leas.
 In Years 10 and 11 the year group will be divided into 9 teaching groups based upon their ability and performance in English in Year 7, 8 and 9, including reading ages.
 For all students, the courses will comprise of English language and English literature, taught within 8 one-hour lessons per fortnight, and this will lead to two separate GCSEs alongside a Spoken Language NEA (separate endorsement).
 There are normally changes to sets for the start of Year 10 to take into account the different demands of the curriculum.
 All students sit the same exams; there are no tiers of entry.
-Students in 10z4 also gain the Step Up to English qualification.

 Will this course interest me?